john30/ebusd-esp/README.md

 ## Firmware update

-In order to update the firmware after the device was flashed initially as stated above, you can use the HTML frontend or the serial frontend for activating OTA.
+In order to update the firmware (after the device was flashed initially as stated above), you can use the HTML frontend or the serial frontend for activating OTA.

 Using the HTML frontend, you can also upload a new firmware directly after enabling OTA in the configuration page.